 Scrubs the stop time of the show.
-Because not all Sites provide this information (relying on the start time of the next show for it), WebGrab+Plus does the same if no scrubstring for index\stop is entered in the SiteIni file.
+Because not all Sites provide this information (relying on the start time of the next show for it), WebGrab+Plus does the same if no scrubstring for index_stop is entered in the SiteIni file.
 The resulting value, either from direct scrub or from substitution, is essential for the xmltv update decision process.
-As with index\start the value can consist of a time only or a complete data/time.
+As with index_start the value can consist of a time only or a complete data/time.
 It also accepts the special argument 'pattern' to help the recognition of it.
 See above.

-index\duration (optional), xmltv element -stop-
+index_duration (optional), xmltv element -stop-

-Alternative for index\stop.
+Is the alternative for index_stop.
 Some Sites specify this rather than the stop time.
 WebGrab+Plus calculates the stop time from stop=start + duration.
-The scrubbed value is processed to recognise the correct timespan.
+The scrubbed value is processed to recognize the correct timespan.
 It accepts the following formats: